There’s nothing better than a good pint of beer on an outdoor patio.

 The place will offer pizza, sandwiches, brunch, desserts and daily specials.
 Hanley plans to incorporate local craft beers into the bar menu and rotate the brews each month.

-The Station joins several other new restaurants opened or planning to open soon on Person Street, such as Yellow Dog Bread Co., Person Street Neighborhood Bar, and Wine Authorities.
+The Station joins several other new restaurants that opened or plan to open soon on Person Street, such as Yellow Dog Bread Co., Person Street Neighborhood Bar, and Wine Authorities.
 Hanley thinks the mix will be good for business.

 Hanley, who bought The Station building, is excited about the move to a neighborhood that he considers an up-and-coming hot spot.